exeter-creww/SFM_Precision/SFM_precision_Module/README.md

 #
 ### Run SFM Precision Analysis

+These modules assume the project is using a metre-based coordinate reference system.
+Using non-metre-based systems has not been tested and may produce unexpected results.

 Ensure that the marker accuracy (pix) is set appropriately in the Metashape project.

 Import module